Congratulations on having your paper accepted by the Review of Finance! This page contains all the information you need to prepare for publication.

 - A completed Article Information Page.
 For more information on how to fill this in, see the sections below entitled Categories and Summaries.
 Please save this with the file name ‘Article Information Page MS [insert manuscript number]’

 - if you are including supplementary materials, please provide these in their original formats and make sure the files are clearly labelled.
-Where you have provided an appendix, please indicate in your covering email whether you prefer this to be in-text or supplementary.
+Where you have provided an appendix or appendices, please indicate in your covering email whether these should be to be in-text or supplementary.

 Once you have compiled these documents, attach them to an email with the subject line ‘Accepted Paper – final documents for MS [insert manuscript number]’ and email them to firstname.lastname@example.org.